MicrosoftDocs/CommunityToolkit/docs/maui/views/MediaElement.md

 - `FileMediaSource`, which is used to specify a local media file from a `string`.
 This class has a `Path` property that can be set to a `string`.
 In addition, this class has implicit operators to convert a `string` to a `FileMediaSource` object, and a `FileMediaSource` object to a `string`.
 - `UriMediaSource`, which is used to specify a remote media file from a URI.
 This class has a `Uri` property that can be set to a `Uri`.
 - `ResourceMediaSource`, which is used to specify an embedded file that is provided through the app's resource files.
 This class has a `Path` property that can be set to a `string`.
-- `StreamMediaSource`, which is ised to specify a stream that is read from incrementally from a memory, file, or remote source.
+- `StreamMediaSource`, which is used to specify a stream that is read incrementally from memory, a file, or a remote source.

 > [!NOTE]
 > When a `FileMediaSource` object is created in XAML, a type converter is invoked to return a `FileMediaSource` instance from a `string`.